Gambling Online 101

 Virginia Lottery Deep Dive

 Virginia does not offer traditional online casino games (blackjack, roulette, slots from major providers) through the lottery platform.
-Sports betting is licensed separately through commercial operators.
-Virginia also approved physical casino construction in select cities (Bristol, Danville, Norfolk, Portsmouth, Richmond), but those are brick-and-mortar venues, not online.
+Sports betting is licensed separately through commercial operators, and physical casino development sits on its own legal track as well.
+That separation is the key lesson: “online gambling in a state” does not mean every gambling product lives under the same regulator or site.

 Strategy Insight